-Golden pothos (Epipremnum aureum) is a tropical vining plant native to the Solomon Islands, prized for its variegated yellow-green leaves and remarkable adaptability to almost any indoor environment.
-According to the University of Florida IFAS Extension, golden pothos can reach lengths of 40 feet in its native tropical habitat, which explains the spectacular trailing plants you sometimes see spilling down entire bookshelves in offices and lobbies.
+Golden pothos (Epipremnum aureum) is the heart-shaped trailing plant with green leaves splashed in yellow-gold.
+It is native to the Solomon Islands and grows as a tropical vine.
+According to the University of Florida IFAS Extension, golden pothos can reach lengths of 40 feet in its native tropical habitat, which explains why indoor plants can eventually trail down shelves, bookcases, and hanging baskets when the routine is right.

 Where Golden Pothos Feels at Home